chaos-polymtl/lethe/doc/source/parameters/cfd/volume_of_fluid.rst

           -number of wet cells: 24
           -number of peeled cells: 1

-  * Peeling of the higher density fluid occurs where those conditions are met:
+  * Peeling occurs in a cell where the following conditions are met:

     * the cell is in the domain of the higher density fluid,
-    * the cell pressure value is below ``peeling pressure value``, and
+    * the cell pressure value is below the average pressure of the ``monitored fluid`` (``fluid 1`` by default, see ``subsection mass conservation``), and
-    * more than half of the quadrature points in the cell have a pressure gradient below ``peeling pressure gradient``.
+    * the pressure gradient is negative for more than half of the quadrature points.

-    The cell is then filled with the lower density fluid by changing its phase value.
+    The cell is then filled with the lower density fluid by changing its phase value progressively.

-  * Wetting of the lower density fluid occurs where those conditions are met:
+  * Wetting occurs in a cell where those conditions are met:

     * the cell is in the domain of the lower density fluid,
-    * the cell pressure value is above ``wetting pressure value``, and
+    * the cell pressure value is above the average pressure of the ``monitored fluid`` (``fluid 1`` by default, see ``subsection mass conservation``), and
-    * the distance (on the phase value) to the interface is above ``wetting phase distance``.
+    * the pressure gradient is positive for more than half of the quadrature points.

     The cell is then filled with the higher density fluid by changing its phase value.

     .. tip::

-      For ``set wetting phase distance = 0``, the wetting can only occur at the interface (considered at ``phase value = 0.5``).

-      For ``set wetting phase distance`` :math:`> 0`, the wetting can occur in the area where is larger than the area occupied by the higher density fluid.
-For example:

-      * if the ``fluid 1`` has a higher density than ``fluid 0``, and ``set wetting phase distance = 0.1``, the wetting can occur where the phase value is below :math:`= 0.4`.
-      * if the ``fluid 0`` has a higher density than ``fluid 1``, and ``set wetting phase distance = 0.1``, the wetting can occur where the phase value is above :math:`= 0.6`.

-    * ``diffusivity``: value of the diffusivity (diffusion coefficient) in the transport equation of the phase fraction.
-Default value is 0 to have pure advection.
-This can be used to :ref:`improve wetting`.
+      Even if ``monitoring`` is not enabled, the ``monitored fluid`` (``fluid 1`` by default) will be considered as the fluid of interest for the average pressure calculation in the peeling/wetting mechanism.

 .. warning::

-  As peeling/wetting mechanisms result in fluid creation and disparition, is it highly advised to monitor the mass conservation of the fluid of interest (``subsection mass conservation``) and to change the type of sharpening threshold to adaptative (``subsection sharpening``).
+  As peeling/wetting mechanisms result in fluid generation and loss, is it highly advised to monitor the mass conservation of the fluid of interest (``subsection mass conservation``) and to change the type of sharpening threshold to adaptative (``subsection sharpening``).

 * ``subsection mass conservation``: By default, mass conservation (continuity) equations are solved on the whole domain, i.e. on both fluids (``set conservative fluid = both``).
 However, replacing the mass conservation by a zero-pressure condition on one of the fluid (typically, the air), so that it can get in and out of the domain, can be useful to :ref:`improve wetting`.
 This subsection defines parameters that can be used to solve mass conservation in one fluid instead of both, and to monitor the surface/volume (2D/3D) occupied by the other fluid of interest.